What We Know: Iran's Missile Strike Against The U.S. In Iraq

 Iraq's military has confirmed that Iran sent a warning shortly after midnight local time that the missile attack was starting or would soon begin, according to the Iraqi News Agency.
 The warning stated that while the missiles would hit targets on Iraqi soil, they would be aimed only at U.S. military assets.

-Prime Minister Adel Abdul-Mahdi's office said that at the same time the Iranian warning came in, Iraq also received an alert from the U.S., saying that at least two bases were being attacked.
+Iraqi Prime Minister Adel Abdul-Mahdi's office said that at the same time the Iranian warning came in, Iraq also received an alert from the U.S., saying that at least two bases were being attacked.

 Abdul-Mahdi also reiterated that his government rejects any violations of its sovereignty.
 The prime minister, who attended Soleimani's funeral over the weekend, has previously called the U.S. attack on the Iranian in Baghdad an "act of aggression against Iraq" that could "light the fuse of war."